 How We Define Our Role in Achieving Carbon Neutrality

-To achieve sustainability in a meaningful way, it is more important for financial institutions to support decarbonization of the real economy including carbon intensive sectors rather than focusing on greening their balance sheets (also the so-called “paper decarbonization”).
+MUFG believes that financial institutions can achieve carbon neutrality through realizing clients’ carbon neutrality, in other words decarbonizing the real economy.
+To achieve decarbonization in the real economy, it is more important for financial institutions to support decarbonization of the real economy including carbon intensive sectors, rather than focusing on greening their balance sheets (also the so-called “paper decarbonization”).
+MUFG believes that such support for decarbonization is the key purpose of transition finance.

 The decarbonization of the real-economy requires development and implementation of transition strategy which reflects regional characteristics, industry structure and relative strength, inter-dependency among industries, and differences in energy mix.
 Japan and Asia’s unique challenges include transition timelines and pathways being different from those of Europe and the United States because Japan and Asia are still highly dependent on fossil fuels, coal-fired plants in this region are relatively young, and potential to scale up renewable energy is limited at this moment.
 Also, it is crucial to balance the economic growth and decarbonization in Asia where energy demand is expected to continue to increase in the coming years.
 As a global leading financial institution with an extensive footprint across Asia and Japan, we believe it is important to facilitate a whole-of-economy transition in a responsible way by engaging with broad stakeholders, and acknowledge as well as respect regional, sectoral or individual client’s pathways.